ChernyshevT/LTPLib_project/README.md

   (0, 1), # (0 <= x/dx < 16), (20 <= y/dy < 40)
   ...
  ],
- # The links between the nodes will be builded automatically.
+ # The links between the nodes will be built automatically.

- # It is possible to mark some points as a particle absorbers
+ # It is possible to mark some points as particle absorbers
- # using following optional parameter:
+ # using the following optional parameter:
  "mask" : [...], # uint8 numpy array, with the same shape as grid axes.
- # Any value != 0 will be considered as adsorbing wall.
+ # Any value != 0 will be considered as an adsorbing wall.

  # For periodic boundary condition(s) axis(ex) should be marked:
  "loopax": "x",